 How to clean your CamelBak

 The first step to cleaning your CamelBak is to get the proper equipment.
 CamelBak sells cleaning kits for their products, as well as brush kits and cleaning tablets.
-You can buy packs of CamelBak Cleaning Tabs on Amazon.
+You can buy packs ofas well as on Amazon.

 Instructions for cleaning different CamelBak products are included in their FAQ, but the following is applicable for all: